Doris (Greece): History

 In the 6th century AD the ancient Voion is probably the only one of the cities of the Doric Tetrapolis still mentioned in the Synecdemus of Hierocles.

 Modern administrative region

-The municipality of Dorida is named after the ancient region and it is located approximately on the same location.
+The municipality of Dorida is named after the ancient region.
 Prior to the 2006 local government reform it was a province of the same name, encompassing the same area as the municipality.